 - Helping you develop intellectual skills essential for success as a lawyer, such as analytical and logical thinking, efficient reading and comprehension of relatively dense texts, writing skills, and oral communication skills.

 It should be made clear that every major has strengths and weaknesses for purposes of law school preparation.
 No single major is perfect.
 It is safe to say that some majors–such as Education and Art History–are going to provide few if any benefits for your development into a lawyer, but there is otherwise a wide array of majors that will help lay a foundation of skills and knowledge upon which you will build in law school.
-Your final choice of majors should probably be based mostly on the discipline you find interesting and at which you tend to excel.
+If you are aiming to get into a good law school, your final choice of major should probably be based mostly on the discipline you find interesting and at which you tend to excel.
+After all, your GPA matters (a lot) for getting into law school, and you are likely to have a higher GPA if you take classes you excel at and enjoy.

 Here is a list of majors designed specifically for pre-law students: